- Docket Number:

 - Issued by:

-Guidance Issuing OfficeOffice of Regulatory AffairsOffice of Good Clinical PracticeCenter for Drug Evaluation and ResearchCenter for Devices and Radiological HealthCenter for Biologics Evaluation and Research
+Guidance Issuing OfficeOffice of Regulatory AffairsOffice of the Commissioner,Office of Clinical Policy and Programs,Office of Clinical Policy,Office of Good Clinical PracticeCenter for Drug Evaluation and ResearchCenter for Devices and Radiological HealthCenter for Biologics Evaluation and Research

 This guidance document is intended to describe the current thinking of FDA's Center for Drug Evaluation and Research (CDER), Center for Biologics Evaluation and Research (CBER), and Center for Devices and Radiological Health (CDRH) (hereafter, "Center" or collectively, "the Centers"), regarding civil money penalties under section 303(f)(3) of the Federal Food, Drug, and Cosmetic Act (FD&C Act).
 That section authorizes FDA to assess civil money penalties against responsible parties and/or submitters of certain applications and submissions to FDA regarding drug products, biological products, and device products (hereafter, "submitters") who violate applicable FD&C Act prohibitions relating to requirements under section 402(j) of the Public Health Service Act (42 U.S.C.
 282(j)), including its implementing regulations in 42 CFR Part 11, to submit registration and/or results information to the ClinicalTrials.gov data bank and/or certain certifications to FDA.